 If you are someone with a background in the medical field and would like to advance your career, Phlebotomy is an amazing opportunity.
 You can complete a Phlebotomy Technician Program in less than a year and earn your credentials right out of school.
 If you are a Medical Assistant, you can increase your earning potential by adding this as an additional certification.
 Many employers appreciate the added training, because it allows you to perform a wider range of care.

 This career allows someone to make a difference in their community while making a living.
-If you have a passion for healthcare, love working with patients, or would like to advance your career then become a Phlebotomy Technician today!
+If you have a passion for healthcare, love working with patients, or would like to advance your career and take phlebotomy classes in los angeles then become a Phlebotomy Technician today!

 Is a Rewarding Career as a Phlebotomy Technician Right for You?
 Get More Info…